A9L2 Base Calibration

 - Fuel Pump prime time is set to 3 seconds.

-- WOT Spark function is assigned to n2o control to be released at a later date.
+- WOT Spark function is assigned to n2o control for premium members only.

 Although many other values exist in the ECU which can be adjusted to resolve other issues, they are not what I consider